 5 Questions to Undermine Control Strategies

 The following questions can be used to grease the wheels and facilitate creative hopelessness.
 This can be used with a variety of pain conditions.
-Creative hopelessness can be used by mental health professionals (psychologists, LCSW, counselors, coaches) as well as physical medicine professionals (PTs, OTs) to help clients open up and explore where they are stuck.
+Creative hopelessness can be used by mental health professionals (psychologists, LCSW, counselors, coaches) as well as physical medicine professionals (PTs, OTs) to help clients open up and explore why they feel stuck.

 1- What Have You Tried?

-“What have you tried to control, get rid of or alleviate the pain?”
+“What have you tried in order to control, get rid of or alleviate the pain?”

 To help clients remember all the different things they’ve tried, therapists can use the acronym STOP, representing 4 broad categories of experiential avoidance:

-- Substances: “Have you use any substances to avoid or get rid of the pain?”(foods, drinks, recreational drugs, supplements or herbal remedies, and over-the-counter or prescription medication)
+- Substances: “Have you used any substances to avoid or get rid of the pain?”(foods, drinks, recreational drugs, supplements or herbal remedies, and over-the-counter or prescription medications)

 - Opting out: “What important, meaningful or enjoyable life activities, events, challenges, or people do you avoid, escape, procrastinate, or withdraw from because of chronic pain?” (work, relationships, recreation, school etc.)